kcomas/Shakara/SPEC.md

 Strings in Shakara are specified by wrapping characters in two double quotes.

+The amount of characters in a string can be grabbed with the `amt` function, passing the string in as an argument.

 ##### Escape Sequences

 Shakara strings, like many other languages, support escape sequences